metricshilab/GMM-Lasso/README.md

 ## Works for future research

-`solution_path_of_gmm_lasso.lyx` contains idea to transform LARS for GMM_Lasso.
+* `solution_path_of_gmm_lasso.lyx` contains idea to transform LARS for GMM_Lasso.
 I am interested in developing it into a note.

-* `super_master_inference.R` is for another project for the asymptotic distribution of GMM-Lasso.
+* `super_master_inference.R` is for another project for the asymptotic distribution of GMM-Lasso. `func_inference.R` contains the workhorse files.
 * `cv.lars.2sls` is a modified version to implement cross-validation to choose the tuning parameter.